Which is Faster PCI or PCI Express?

 What is PCI?

 PCI is short for Peripheral Component Interconnect.
-The PCI slot is a local system bus standard that was introduced by the Intel Corporation, however, it is not exclusive to any form of processors and PCI slots are found in both Windows PCs and Macs.
-PCI slots allow numerous different types of expansion cards to be connected inside a computer to extend the computers functionality.
-Examples of PCI expansion cards are network cards, graphics cards and sound cards.
+The PCI slot is a local system bus standard.
+Intel introduced the PCI slot yet they are not exclusive to Intel systems.
+PCI slots are found in both Windows PCs and Macs and used for different types of expansion cards.
+What this does is it extends the computer’s functionality.
+Network cards, graphics cards and sound cards all use PCI or PCIe slots.

 Although the bus speed is slightly slower than PCI Express, the PCI slots are the most common type of slot and found on most motherboards today.
 If you are installing a new video card and you are unsure about the slots, stick with the PCI version of this card it will always work.